REUTERS SUMMIT-Crisis-hit Argentine biodiesel sector eyes U.S. market

 * Argentina angling to greatly expand access to U.S. market

-* Argentine biodiesel output seen falling 50 percent in 2013 (Adds detail On EPA requirements)
+* Argentine biodiesel output seen falling 50 percent in 2013 (Adds quotes, context, details, byline)

 By Nicolás Misculin